BrilliantTeam/Skript/code-conventions.md

 Paper-specific functionality and syntax are acceptable.
 Please make sure these contributions do not break compatibility with Spigot.

-Skript tentatively supports Glowstone (by coincidence rather than design.) \
-While we are not making an effort to preserve this compatibility, please don't intentionally break it!
+Skript may also run on other server platforms.
+While these are not supported, please do not deliberately break compatibility for them.

 We do not support Bukkit/CraftBukkit.